vale981/website/site/content/contact.md

 draft = false
 +++

-Just write an email to <hiro at protagon.space>.
+Just write an email to &lt;hiro at protagon.space&gt;.
 Spambots not welcome :P.  I'm on [dev.to](<https://dev.to/hiro98>).

 Here is my `GPG` public key.